rswillif/ppals_api/README.md

 DISCLAIMER

-``This project was created in a week's time with no prior knowledge of node or express or google oauth to intentionally as part of a coding challenge``
+``This project was created in a week's time with no prior knowledge of node or express or google oauth intentionally as part of a coding challenge``